Strappazzon/PD2-Real-Weapon-Names/.github/README.md

 ### Adding translations

-See the [Readme](https://github.com/Strappazzon/PD2-Real-Weapon-Names/blob/master/lua/loc/README.md) inside the `./lua/loc` folder.
+If you want to add a language that is not on the list, please consult the [documentation](https://github.com/Strappazzon/PD2-Real-Weapon-Names/blob/master/lua/loc/README.md).

 ## Contributing